 One of my favorite new subscriptions is to Yes Magazine .
-It’s a good add to the roster of food, fashion, news, social science and wellness magazines we have steadily flowing into our mailbox – posing “Powerful Ideas and Practical Actions” in line with our changing social ethos and helping humans to find better ways to sustain our existence.
+It’s a good add to the roster of food, fashion, news, social science and wellness magazines we have steadily flowing into our mailbox – posing “Powerful Ideas and Practical Actions” like Best range bags item in line with our changing social ethos and helping humans to find better ways to sustain our existence.

 In this month’s issue I was taken by the article below: a commentary from a cultural perspective on the deep culture in the U.S. that is inspiring our approach to solving the problem of gun violence.